 Promoting at the 'Tool' level

-What does the promoting look like?
+What does the promotion look like?

-The Project image, title and description are shared and you can add a comment.
-You can share to your own timeline or that of friends and you can share on any page you manage, in a group or via a personal message.
+The Project image, title, and description are shared and you can add a comment.
+You can share to your own timeline or that of friends and you can share on any page you manage, in a group, or via a personal message.

 Twitter shares appear like this.
 You will note that by nature the Twitter share does not give away as much as the Facebook one.
 Hence you should consider adding a few words and/or appropriate #hashtags to make the Tweet look more interesting.